keezysilencer/keezysilencer/README.md

 - Tensorflow for machine learning
 - PostgreSQL for hosting and managing structed data
 - Apache2 for hosting apps
-- GitHub Actions and GitLab CI for CI/CD
+- GitHub Actions for CI/CD

--->